-We assume that the attacker is not able to get information on the sender or recipient from the message content.
-Therefore, we do not mention the message content in the sequel.
+We assume that the attacker is not able to get information on the sender or recipient from the message content.1 Therefore, we do not mention the message content in the sequel.
+For most applications it is unreasonable to assume that the attacker forgets something.